gravvivty/A-Game-Full-of-Bugs/README.md

 </body>

 ---
-The team's decision was to devellop the game in German therefore only supporting said language.
+The team's decision was to develop the game in German therefore only supporting said language.
 #### [Game Download / Demo](https://github.com/gravvivty/A-Game-Full-of-Bugs/releases/tag/v1.0)

 ---